BPC-157 vs TB-500: Which Healing Peptide for Your Research?

 TB-500 is a synthetic version of Thymosin Beta-4, a naturally occurring 43-amino acid peptide present in virtually all human cells.
 It is the primary G-actin sequestering molecule, playing a fundamental role in cell motility.

-TB-500 works by binding to actin monomers, promoting cell migration and proliferation at injury sites.
-It also downregulates inflammatory cytokines and has been studied for its anti-fibrotic properties.
+Mechanistic work has examined TB-500's binding to actin monomers and its effect on cell migration and proliferation at injury sites.
+Published research has also examined downregulation of inflammatory cytokines and anti-fibrotic endpoints.

 Side-by-Side Comparison